secretstartups/handbook/support/workflows/handling_merge_or_split_subscription.md

 Example case: https://gitlab.zendesk.com/agent/tickets/162478 (internal)

-**Exception**: When customer switch reseller, a new subscription will be generated instead.
+**Exception**: When a customer has an existing subscription they purchased direct, and wants to buy additional seats via a reseller, a new subscription should be generated because of different terms.
+Similarly, if a customer has a subscription with reseller A, and wants to purchase additional seats via reseller B, a new subscription is required for the add-on purchase.

 This is being actively discussed in [Route to Market Mid-Term Change Alignment](https://gitlab.com/gitlab-com/Finance-Division/finance/-/issues/3334).
 For now, we should generate a new license that will include seats from both existing and new subscription for customer.

+Interesting to note: Reseller subscriptions and direct-purchased subscriptions should not be on the same customer account.
+Which means that in some cases you will be generating a license for the sum of 2 subscriptions across 2 customer accounts.

 ### Splitting subscription